 1) The New York Times “Well” Blog

 If you like to keep your finger on the pulse of everything health-and wellness-related, the Well blog’s for you.
-Recent posts spanned group running, a healthcare “warranty”, and whether or not it’s scientifically possible to get fit in six minutes a week.
+Recent posts spanned the benefits of chocolate, the influence of free drug samples on doctors and the importance (or not) on a post-workout cool down.

 2) The Wall Street Journal’s Health Blog